 • Bed linen can be made from a variety of materials, including cotton, linen, silk, and synthetic blends.
 The thread count, which refers to the number of threads per square inch of fabric, is a crucial factor in determining the quality and feel of the material.
-Higher thread counts generally indicate softer, more durable bed linen, with 300-600 thread count being a benchmark for quality.
+Higher thread counts generally indicate softer, more durable bed linen, with 300-600 thread count being a yarns in a cheaper fabric.

-1.1.3 - Tips for Choosing Bed Linens:-
+1.1.3 - Tips for Choosing Bed Linens :-